MLankaoui/task-tracker-js/README.md

 - `index.html`: The main HTML file containing the structure of the application.
 - `output.css` (or Tailwind CSS): The stylesheet for styling the application.
 - `script.js`: The JavaScript file for adding dynamic functionality.
-- `input.css` : containing tailwind directives
+- `input.css` : containing tailwind directives.
-- `tailwind.confi.js` : containing configuration
+- `tailwind.confi.js` : containing configuration.

 ## License